mastercomfig/mastercomfig/.github/CONTRIBUTING.md

 export TF2_DIR="absolute path to your Team Fortress 2 directory"
 ```

+This variable can also come from your system environment.

 ## Release and announce scripts

 If you want to test the scripts that upload to GitHub and/or announce in Discord,